November 2020 County Labor Market Information

-Unemployment Rate for San Luis Obispo County remains unchanged in October
+Unemployment Rate for San Luis Obispo County decreased in October 2020.

-The San Luis Obispo County Monthly Employment Report (October 2019) shows an increase in the civilian labor force, an increase in civilian employment, and a slight increase in civilian unemployment, however not enough to change the unemployment rate.
+The San Luis Obispo County Monthly Employment Report (October 2020) shows an increase in the civilian labor force, an increase in civilian employment, and a decrease in civilian unemployment.

-The California Employment Development Department (EDD) reported the unemployment rate was 2.4% in October 2019, unchanged from a revised 2.4% in September 2019.
-SLO County continues to hold the 7th lowest Unemployment Rate in California.
-The unadjusted Unemployment Rate in California is 3.7% and 3.3% for the nation during the same period.
+The California Employment Development Department (EDD) reported the unemployment rate was 6% in October 2020, down from a revised 7.2% in September 2020.
+SLO County is now ranked the 6th lowest Unemployment Rate in California.
+The unadjusted Unemployment Rate in California is 9% and 6.6% for the nation during the same period.

 Month-over Job Changes

-The Financial Activities and Manufacturing industries experienced no change.
+The Information and Financial Activities industries experienced no change in the month of October.

 Year-over Job Changes

-Total Farm had a year over gain of 100 jobs.
+Total Farm experienced a year-over gain of 200 jobs.

-Overall, employers in San Luis Obispo County have added 2,600 jobs in the past year.
+Overall, employers in San Luis Obispo County have lost 13,900 jobs in the past year.

 This report is written by the San Luis Obispo County Workforce Development Board Staff.